Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Outlook

 \section{Outlook}

 Recent realizations of spin glasses with Rydberg atoms are affected by decoherence due to dephasing caused by fluctuations in the external fields (i.e. lasers) and spontaneous emission from the Rydberg state \cite{Browaeys2020, Signoles2021}.
-A more realistic description of the system will take these into account.
+Although typical decoherence rates are several orders of magnitude smaller than the interaction strength, such that aging dynamics are expected to be observable, they are relevant perturbations that a more realistic description of the system will have to take into account.
 This necessitates the treatment of an open system with a time evolution governed by the Lindblad equation

 Here, $\rho(t)$ denotes the density matrix, the Hamiltonian $H$ is that of Eq.~\eqref{eq:H_SK}, and the Hermitian Lindblad operators $L_i=\sigma^3_i$ describe dephasing noise that acts incoherently on all atoms.
 The decoherence introduced by the Lindblad operators causes heating.
 Specifically, for Hermitian $L_i$, the stationary state has infinite temperature.
 Dephasing, therefore, introduces a time scale beyond which the system becomes paramagnetic, independent of the initial quench.
 At late times, dephasing needs to be taken into account by simulations of the experimental systems.